mathworks/Seismic-HAzard-Parameters-Evaluation-Interface-SHAppE/README.md

 ## Installation and Usage

 - **Get SHAppE**: You can download or clone SHAppE from GitHub&reg; or download/install from File Exchange.
-- **Download SHAPE Functions**: Users must also download or clone the original SHAPE toolbox from https://epos-apps.grid.cyfronet.pl/tcs-ah/sera-applications/src/branch/master/SHAPE_Package/SHAPE_ver2b.0/SSH to enable SHAppE's functionality.
+- **Download SHAPE Functions**: The original SHAPE toolbox will be installed automatically when you install SHAppE into MATLAB.
+It can also be downloaded from https://epos-apps.grid.cyfronet.pl/tcs-ah/sera-applications/src/branch/master/SHAPE_Package/SHAPE_ver2b.0/SSH to enable SHAppE's functionality.
 - **Installation**: Follow the provided instructions to add SHAppE to your MATLAB environment.
 - **Data Preparation**: Users may either download sample data or follow provided instructions to retrieve and preprocess data from the TCS-AH platform.
 - **Usage Guide**: SHAppE's interface is designed for interactive exploration and parameter evaluation with minimal setup.

 ## Examples

-Check the tutorial video: https://insidelabs-git.mathworks.com/aredfear/shape/-/blob/main/SHAppE_tutorial_video.mp4?ref_type=heads

 For further information check the dynamic poster from the AGU&reg; 2024: https://agu24.ipostersessions.com/Default.aspx?s=70-48-54-74-A7-26-61-43-DA-37-35-81-88-E0-C0-57.